ovn-org/ovn/Documentation/intro/install/general.rst

     $ make
     $ cd ..

-It is not required to use the included OVS submodule; however the OVS submodule is guaranteed to be the minimum recommended version of OVS to ensure OVN's optimal operation.
-If you wish to use OVS source code from a different location on the file system, then be sure to configure and build OVS before building OVN.
+It is not required to build with the included OVS submodule; however the OVS submodule is guaranteed to include minimum recommended version of OVS libraries to ensure OVN's build and optimal operation.
+If you wish to build with OVS source code from a different location on the file system, then be sure to configure and build it before building OVN.

 .. _general-configuring: